-Although ALIF units are most often organised and managed by a central AIM server, it is possible to create small networks of ALIF units, most often in matrix arrangements, ie multiple transmitter and receiver units which can freely cross-connect.
+Although ALIF units are most often organised and managed by a central AIM server, it is possible to create small networks of ALIF units, most often in matrix arrangements, ie multiple TX and RX units which can freely cross-connect.

-This method of connection works well for small numbers of transmitter and receiver units, but will become more difficult to manage as more units are attached.
-The maximum number of transmitter sources that can be made available to any receiver is sixteen.
+This method of connection works well for small numbers of TX and RX units, but will become more difficult to manage as more units are attached.
+The maximum number of TX sources that can be made available to any RX is 16.